celehs/PheMART/README.md

 The `submit.sh` script automates the following computational steps:

 1. **Data Preprocessing**
-   - Converts CSV variant data into embeddings.
+   - Get variant embeddings.
    - Get phenotype embeddings.
-   - Splits data into training and validation sets.
+   - Split data into training and validation sets.

 2. **Model Training / Fine-Tuning**
    - Loads the dataset and initializes the neural network.